rockymadden/stringmetric/readme.md

 if (distance >= 0.9) println("It's likely you're a match!")
 ```

-You can also use the StringMetric, StringAlgorithm, and StringFilter convenience objects.
+You can also use the StringMetric, StringAlgorithm, and StringFilter convenience objects:
 ```scala
 if (StringMetric.compareWithJaroWinkler("string1", "string2") >= 0.9)
     println("It's likely you're a match!")